[Official ranking (Japanese competitors)]

 By the way, I succeeded in French and Italian.
 This was because French and Italian had abundant training texts, and I got used to lots of words and sequences.

 The higher typing competition level is, the more mental factor increases.
 There are some common points in defeated languages.
 When I experienced huge time loss in the early stage, I anticipated severe defeat and lost my fighting spirit.
 In the middle stage, I tried to recover by emphasizing speed, but I was so upset that mistouch increased.
 In the last stage, I lacked concentration and repeated adding errors in the last one second again and again.
-It was exactly the same pattern as crushing defeat in MaiPaso final on
+It was exactly the same pattern as crushing defeat in MaiPaso final on Nov 23, 2007.
+I am really stunned by the fact that there has been no progress for 14 years.

 After that, I made efforts to reach the peak at the competition, making the most of this reflection.
 Firstly, I made sure not to type competition forcefully.
 For example, in case that results of one-minute training are unstable, and that I felt some slumps in previous ten-minutes training.
 Secondly, I made sure not to type with full speed at previous practice in order to avoid fatigue.